looker-open-source/components/README.md

 1. Navigate to project folder
 2. Install Node dependencies with `yarn`
-3. Build assets and run servers with `yarn start`
+3. Build assets and run servers with `yarn serve`
 4. Open browser to http://localhost:8080/

 ## Copyright and license